Separating Automatic Relations: -Regular Colorability Problem

 \begin{restatable}{lemma}{reachableregularity} \AP\labelwithproof{lem:reachable-regularity} The "reachable regularity problem" is undecidable. \end{restatable}

-\begin{proof}[Proof sketch] By reducing the halting problem on deterministic reversible Turing machines, in such a way that the "reachable configurations" whose state $q$ coincide with the state of the original machine are of the form $(u q v a^n b^n)$ where $(u q v)$ is a configuration of the original machine, $a$ and $b$ are new symbols, and $n\in\N$.
-Transitions are defined in such a way that the new machine is a "wf-RTM", and moreover: \begin{itemize} \item if the original machine was halting, then the "reachable configurations" of the new one is finite and hence regular; \item otherwise, the set of "reachable configurations" is not regular, which follows from the non-regularity of any infinite subset of $\{a^n b^n \mid n \in \N\}$. \end{itemize} More details and an illustration can be found in \Cref{proof-lem:reachable-regularity}. \end{proof}
+\begin{proof}[Proof sketch] By reducing the halting problem on deterministic "reversible" Turing machines, in such a way that the "reachable configurations" whose state $q$ coincide with the state of the original machine are of the form $(u q v a^n b^n)$ where $(u q v)$ is a configuration of the original machine, $a$ and $b$ are new symbols, and $n\in\N$.
+Transitions are defined in such a way that the new machine is a "wf-RTM": this is implemented by having, for every transition $uqv \to u'q'v'$ of the original machine and every $n\in \N$, a (multi-step) transition $(u q v a^n b^n) \to^* (u' q' v' a^{n+1} b^{n+1})$---and is illustrated in \Cref{fig:reachable-regularity}.

+Moreover: \begin{itemize} \item if the original machine was halting, then the "reachable configurations" of the new one are finite and hence regular; \item otherwise, the set of "reachable configurations" is not regular, which follows from the non-regularity of any infinite subset of $\{a^n b^n \mid n \in \N\}$. \end{itemize}